nicklhchang/ffs-dockerized/README.md

 SECRET=replaceThisWithAnyLongStringYouWant

 After the .env file is created and fields (MONGO_URI and SECRET) are filled out, start Docker Desktop.
-Then head to terminal and cd into the downloaded directory (ffs-dockerized).
+Then head to terminal and cd into the downloaded directory (ffs-dockerized-main).

 Run "docker compose build", then run "docker compose up".